dotse/tls-fed-auth/tls-fed-auth.md

 ## Metadata Example

-The following is a non-normative example of a federation metadata statement.
+The following is a non-normative example of a metadata statement.
 Line breaks within the issuers' claim is for readability only.

 ~~~ json
 {